26 Marketing tips for small businesses

-Content creation be very overwhelming if you are not that tech-savvy, but the more you can get the ‘word’ (in written, aural, and visual format) out there in the public arena as to what you do, the more likely you are to attract clients to your business.
+Content creation is very overwhelming if you are not that tech-savvy, but the more you can get the ‘word’ (in written, oral, and visual format) out there in the public arena as to what you do, the more likely you are to attract clients to your business.
 Use freelancing help to assist you:

 9 USE EMOTIVE LANGUAGE

 Your marketing words need to be EMOTIVE to appeal to clients.
 Focus on the healing and wellness benefits to the mind, body, soul etc in your marketing material.

 When a potential client thinks of using your type of services what words come to mind?